claceio/clace/README.md

 Clace can be used to:

-- Develop a form based UI for backend CLI scripts and REST APIs
+- Automatically generate a form based UI for backend actions
 - Deploy containerized applications, Clace will build and manage the container lifecycle
-- Build Hypermedia based applications using Starlark (no containers required)
+- Build custom Hypermedia based applications using Starlark (no containers required)
-- Hybrid approach, where the backend APIs are implemented in a container and a Hypermedia based UI is implemented in Clace

 Clace supports the following for all apps: